The Financial Services Authority has privately conceded that its consumer watchdog system is flawed and it is considering ways to change it.

 Banks and building societies believe the ombudsman's decisions have strayed into far more general territory, forcing them into such wide-ranging changes as re-pricing their entire mortgage book.

 Companies also object to the rules surrounding appeals against the ombudsman's decision, because they have to be directed to the same body.

 The situation has caused so much resentment that the ombudsman now faces a judicial review over one of its decisions.
 Decisions by the ombudsman which particularly angered financial institutions were over mortgage rates and rules surrounding tax exempt special savings accounts (Tessas).

-The watchdog was widely criticised for forbidding companies from offering better deals to customers with individual savings than to those with Tessas.
-Norwich & Peterborough building society disagrees so strongly that it has started judicial review proceedings for this autumn.
+The watchdog has also been widely criticised for its position on Tessa investment products.
+It said companies were not allowed to offer better deals to customers with individual savings accounts than to those with Tessas.
+One provider, Norwich & Peterborough building society, disagrees so strongly with the outcome that it has started judicial review proceedings for this autumn.

 The FSA is discussing ways to oversee the process, so that providers are given more guidance about whether they have to apply individual decisions to their entire customer base.

 A spokesman for the omdubsman denied that there was friction with the FSA, saying: "We work very closely with the FSA and pass a lot of information onto them.
 But we are a quasi-judicial body and so can only rule in particular cases.
 Banks and building societies may want more clarification of when they have to apply our decisions more generally."Reuse content